 The Shanghai Cooperation Organisation (SCO)

-Topic: Bilateral, regional and global groupings and agreements involving India and/or affecting India’s interests.
+The Topic of SCO comes under UPSC Mains GS 2: Bilateral, regional and global groupings and agreements involving India and/or affecting India’s interests.

 The Shanghai Cooperation Organisation (SCO) is a permanent international intergovernmental organization.
-The creation of Shanghai Cooperation Organisation was announced on June 2001 in Shanghai (China) by the Republic of Kazakhstan, the People’s Republic of China, the Kyrgyz Republic, the Republic of Uzbekistan, The Russian Federation, and the Republic of Tajikistan.
+The creation of the Shanghai Cooperation Organisation was announced in June 2001 in Shanghai (China) by the Republic of Kazakhstan, the People’s Republic of China, the Kyrgyz Republic, the Republic of Uzbekistan, The Russian Federation, and the Republic of Tajikistan.

-Map of Members countries (Highlighted in Blue) of SCO
+Members countries of SCO

-SCO’s main goals are as follows:
+SCO’s Main Goals are as follows:

 - Strengthening mutual trust and neighbourliness among the member states;